ttsim-dev/ttsim/docs/geps/gep-04.md

 ## Directed Acyclic Graph

-The relationship between functions and their input variables is a graph where nodes represent columns in the data.
+The relationship between functions and their input variables is a graph where nodes represent columns in the data (or parameters of the taxes and transfers system, but these will be partialled into the functions first).
 These columns must either be present in the data supplied to GETTSIM or they are computed by functions.
 Edges are pointing from input columns to variables, which require them to be computed.

 ```{note}
 GETTSIM allows to visualize the graph, see this [guide](../how_to_guides/visualizing_the_system.ipynb).